seanmpuckett/sai/docs/IntroToComprehensions.md

 	friends has using CanRent

-In composed comprehensions, the **using** keyword signals that the following expression is a function that should be called.
+In comprehensions, the **using** keyword signals that the following expression is a function that should be called.

 In this usage, **has using** is almost exactly like Javascript’s `Array.prototype.filter` method, though with a much broader range of applicability.